leleliu008/uppm/README.md

     If you want change the request url, you can set this environment variable.
 It is very useful for chinese users.

-## what's uppm formula ?
+## formula

 a uppm formula is a [YAML](https://yaml.org/spec/1.2.2/) format file which is used to config a uppm package's infomation and describe how to install it.

 [uppm formula scheme](https://github.com/leleliu008/uppm-formula-repository-linux-x86_64)

-## what's uppm formula repository ?
+## formula repository
 a uppm formula repository is a git repository.

 a uppm formula repository's root dir should have a `formula` named sub dir, this repository's formula files all should be located in this dir.

 a uppm formula repository's local path is `~/.uppm/repos.d/${UPPMFormulaRepoName}`

-After a uppm formula repository is successfully fetched from server, a config file for this repository would be written into `~/.uppm/repos.d/${UPPMFormulaRepoName}/.uppm-formula-repo.dat`, this config file is zlib deflated, and you're able to uncompress it via `zlib-flate -uncompress < ~/.uppm/repos.d/${UPPMFormulaRepoName}/.uppm-formula-repo.dat`.
+After a uppm formula repository is successfully fetched from server, a config file for this repository would be create, this config file path is `~/.uppm/repos.d/${UPPMFormulaRepoName}/.uppm-formula-repo.dat`, this config file is zlib deflated, and you're able to uncompress it via `zlib-flate -uncompress < ~/.uppm/repos.d/${UPPMFormulaRepoName}/.uppm-formula-repo.dat`.

 a typical uppm formula repository's uncompressed config as following: